 This guide offers help in finding online primary sources for your research.
 Browsing through the topic-classified lists will show you a variety of collections of digitized primary sources.
 Once you have a topic, our Library Research Guide for the History of Science: Introduction introduces the secondary literature and other sources (databases of newspapers, scientific periodical literature, etc.) you'll need to contextualize and examine your research question.

-Instructions for finding more digital collections on the Web are given here.
+Instructions for finding more digital collections on the Web.

 There is a broader collection of general history digital primary sources at: Online Primary Source Collections for History.